NextCenturyCorporation/MCS/docs/_build/markdown/index.md

 ### class machine_common_sense.action.Action(value)
-The actions available in the MCS simulation environment.
+The actions that are available in the MCS simulation environment.

 #### CLOSE_OBJECT( = 'CloseObject')